Skip to content

 PTSD in Veterans

-Many veterans unknowingly experience PTSD long after they take off their uniform, affecting many areas of their life, including relationships with family and friends.
+Many veterans unknowingly experience PTSD long after they take off their uniform, affecting many areas of their lives, including relationships with family and friends.

 Some trauma could be from a war zone, while others may have PTSD from military sexual trauma (MST).
 Some veterans don’t realize they suffer from PTSD triggers; instead, their friends or family members recognize the signs.